ClickCease Mistletoe Care | San Francisco | Arborist Now - Arborist Now

 • When a mistletoe seed lands on a suitable host, it sends out roots that penetrate the tree and draw on its nutrients and water.
 Mistletoes also can produce energy through photosynthesis in their green leaves.

-• Kissing under the mistletoe is first found associated with the Greek festival of Saturnalia and later with primitive marriage rites.
+• Kissing under the mistletoe was first found to be associated with the Greek festival of Saturnalia and later with primitive marriage rites.

-• In Scandinavia, mistletoe was considered a plant of peace, under which enemies could declare a truce or warring spouses kiss and make-up.
+• In Scandinavia, mistletoe was considered a plant of peace under which enemies could declare a truce or warring spouses could kiss and make up.

-• Later, the eighteenth-century English credited with a certain magical appeal called a kissing ball.
-At Christmas time a young lady standing under a ball of mistletoe, brightly trimmed with evergreens, ribbons, and ornaments, cannot refuse to be kissed.
+• The eighteenth-century English are credited with a certain magical event called a kissing ball.
+At Christmastime, a young lady standing under a ball of mistletoe brightly trimmed with evergreens, ribbons, and ornaments, could not refuse to be kissed.
 Such a kiss could mean deep romance or lasting friendship and goodwill.
-After each kiss, a berry is picked until, alas, all the berries are gone, and no more kissing is allowed!
+After each kiss, a berry was picked until, alas, all the berries were gone, and no more kissing was allowed!
 If the girl was not kissed, she could not expect not to marry the following year.

 Use Caution When Bringing Mistletoe Indoors